 In April, the U.S. House of Representatives voted by an overwhelming majority for the Secure and Fair Enforcement (SAFE) Banking Act, allowing banks to serve cannabis sellers in states where marijuana is legal.
 Now, it only needs to pass in the Senate.
 Maybe the fourth try will succeed in opening up business banking to the cannabis industry.
 Senator Jeff Merkley (D-OR) made the case a year ago that a cash-only marijuana economy is terrible for cannabis business owners and encourages criminal activity.
-Some who watch the cannabis industry wonder if the SAFE Banking Act will happen before the federal government legalizes pot?

 The National Cannabis Industry Association also said on Monday that advocates are hopeful that Senate Banking Committee Chair will take up the bill in the near future so that it can begin to move through the upper chamber as soon as possible and become law before the end of the year. – Shariq Khan, Reuters

 Whether or not state-sanctioned and regulated cannabis and related companies will be welcome customers at financial institutions by the end of this year, there are best practices for befriending a bank.